claiduiuc/CLAID-Website/_services/peer-tutoring.md

 image: '/services/noun_591323.png'
 ---

-Work one-on-one with a tutor to strengthen your Chinese language skills, learn more about Chinese culture, or even to make new friends.
+Work one-on-one with a tutor to strengthen your Chinese language skills.

 ## How it Works

-Both learners and tutors will be interviewed in order to pair learners with a tutor that best match with their Chinese Levels.
-Pairs will meet with each other at least once a week, for at least an hour each time.
+We pair tutors and learners together after a short interview.
+Meet with your partner on your own time, as much as you like.

+## What's it Like?

+Material covered in the sessions is entirely up to you and your tutor!
+Past pairs have studied textbooks, watched movies or shows, and consumed native material.
+Or just chat!

 ## Getting Started